 Who does LastPass affect?

-If you are reading this smart person's guide LastPass probably affects you.
+If you are reading this, LastPass probably affects you.
 Anyone who uses a computer or smartphone to log into an account can benefit from LastPass: It provides several layers of added security to prevent theft of passwords and important personal data.

-17.6 million Americans (around 7 percent) were victims of identity theft in 2014, and that number will only have increased in the past two years.
+In 2019, 14.4 million Americans (around 6.67%) were victims of identity theft--a number that's held roughly steady for the past several years.
 A paranoid level of identity protection is essential in the internet age, and LastPass can eliminate much of the legwork.

 - Do you save passwords in Chrome?
 Maybe you should reconsider (ZDNet)

 - Firms that force you to change your password are clueless says cyber security chief (TechRepublic)

 - Lust for public Wi-Fi trumps security concerns (ZDNet)

 - Upgrade your personal security with a password manager or security key (TechRepublic)

 Is LastPass free?

 LastPass was originally released in 2008 as a browser plugin.
 Since then it has grown into a desktop application and mobile app along with its original browser-based form.